Megan Wallace explores the Barnsley Chronicle archives... 1982

 On his recent visit, Paul Hampshire, 19, was mobbed by fans after appearing on television and radio.
 Pull-out posters were given away in magazines, featuring him in full colour.

-Things have happened very quickly for Paul, who left The Danse Society, with whom he played synthesiser, and headed for London.
+Things have happened very quickly for Paul, who left The Danse Society, with whom he played synthesiser, and headed for London at the beginning of last year.
+He joined a group called Panache, playing synthesiser, and it was the group’s Japanese drummer who inspired the others to visit the country.

-The five lads did a promotional tour of Japan to coincide with the release of their singles Auto Love and Reaction, and they were astonished by the response they received.
+The lads did a promotional tour of Japan to coincide with the release of their singles and they were amazed by the response they received.